kdrozd/my.tech.blog.at.hashnode/cl1167cq700kjlgnv7gt90pqt.md

 ### Annotations

 This is the way.
-Probably the most popular approach in the Java world, Swagger/OpenAPI are great examples and they are very close to what I'm trying to do.
+Probably the most popular approach in the Java world, Swagger/OpenAPI are great examples, and they are very close to what I'm trying to do.

 ```
 @OpenAPIDefinition(